-The only thing you might need to do is Measure engine installed angle and if you need to lower it a little bit, slot the bracket bolt holes (where it bolts to the engine) slow you can mount it slightly higher.
+The only thing you might need to do is Measure engine installed angle and if you need to lower it a little bit:

-For the cleanest look, you may cut and re-weld the brackets so they fit just so.
-You can fabricate the LH and RH brackets to have the 35cm offset and be a bit lower.
+For the cleanest look, instead of using adaper plates, you may cut and re-weld the brackets so they fit just so.
+You can fabricate the LH and RH brackets to have the 35mm offset and be a bit lower.

 Discussions and Details